panglesd/slipshow/docs/tikz.rst

    $ latex triangle.tex
    $ divsvgm --no-fonts --exact-bbox triangle.dvi

-We now just need to include the svg file in a slipshow input, and write the dynamics with actions:
+We now just need to include the svg file in a Slipshow input, and write the dynamics with actions:

 .. code-block::